dennyzhang/challenges-aws-ecs/README.md

 Case study using AWS ECS to setup personal wordpress
 1. Make the blog as available as you can
 2. Make the blog loads as fast as you can
-3. Mininum the cost as low as you can
+3. Make the blog cost as low as you can

 ![](images/aws_ecs_wordpress.png)
 ![](images/aws_ecs.png)